 Regional Squads are available for boys and girls in the U13, U15 and U17 age divisions, with up to 4 players per region for Regional Squad Training events based on registered interest.
 These Regional Squads are designed for the players and coaches only.
 Parents are not allowed to be present during these sessions.

 Regional Squad Qualification

-A. Player is ranked within the top 50 in their age division as of the October 16th, 2013 Rankings Calculation.
-Note that for the Great Lakes and West Coast regions, players within the top 75 in their age division as of the October 16th, 2013 rankings calculation will be accepted.
+A. Player is ranked within the top 50 in their age division as of three weeks prior to the Regional Squad taking place.
+Note that for the Great Lakes region, players within the top 75 in their age division as of three weeks prior to the Regional Squad taking place.

 B. Player must be age eligible for each Squad Training Session on the day of the squad, regardless of the entry deadline date.
 Example: If the squad date is November 16th and a player ages up on November 15th then they will only be eligible for the older age category.